jrief/django-formset/docs/source/renderers.rst

 with the Bootstrap framework, we therefore want to use the `form grid`_ for form layouts that require multiple columns, varied widths, and additional alignment options.
 We therefore have to add the CSS classes ``row`` and ``col-XX`` to the wrapping elements, while rendering the form.
-One possibility would be to create a template and style each field individually;
-this is the method described in :ref:`field_by_field`.
+One possibility would be to create a template and style each field individually, which is the procedure described in :ref:`field_by_field`.
 This however requires creating a template for each form, which contradicts the DRY-principle.

 .. _form grid: https://getbootstrap.com/docs/5.2/forms/layout/#form-grid

 We therefore parametrize the provided renderer class.
-For each supported CSS framework, there is a Form Renderer.
+For each supported CSS framework, there is a specialized `FormRenderer` class.
 For Bootstrap, that class can be found at :class:`formset.renderers.bootstrap.FormRenderer`.

 We now can add that renderer to the above form class and parametrize it as follows